Pratik-raj-26/LGMVIP-Android-Task2/README.md

-A face detector android App using machine learning kit on firebase using Java Language
+A Face Detection App using machine learning kit on firebase include only Java Language.